kynnemall/superviolin/README.md

 ![Current exemplary superplot](superplot_v0-6.png "Optional title")

-This work builds upon the superplots suggested by Lord, Velle, Mullins, and Fritz-Laylin in ["SuperPlots: Communicating reproducibility and variability in cell biology"](https://doi.org/10.1083/jcb.202001064) (2020).
-Mean or median values from experimental replicates which rely on large numbers of cells have a certain variability which is lost when a single statistic is chosen to represent these data.
-This variability is hidden when standard plots are used to display the data.
-The superplots put forward in the aforementioned paper display individual replicate variability using beeswarm plots (replicate data) overlaid with skeleton plots (overall statistics).
-While the beeswarm plot emphasizes the variability between replicates and gives an indication of the distribution of the underlying data, it requires more effort on the reader's part to be understood than a simple boxplot.
+This work builds upon the superplots put forth by Lord, Velle, Mullins, and Fritz-Laylin in ["SuperPlots: Communicating reproducibility and variability in cell biology"](https://doi.org/10.1083/jcb.202001064) (2020).
+We propose replacing the underlying beeswarm plot with a modified violinplot while keeping the error bars and scatterpoints for each replicate mean/median.

-We propose replacing the underlying beeswarm plot with a modified violinplot while keeping the skeleton plot.
-The underlying plot consists of an outline violinplot showing the distribution of all of the underlying data . . . *TBC*

 #### To-do list ####
 * Add statistics to top of plot, make it an option for the user
+* Output statistics (ANOVA and Tukey for normally distributed data; Kruskal and something for someone else)
 * Make it idiotproof i.e. create error messages when an argument is invalid
-* Reformat dict to use numpy structured arrays instead (save memory)
-* Re-evaluate histogram stacking implementation
+* Re-evaluate histogram stacking implementation if normalization is not already involved

 #### Done ####
 * Make it work with conditions AND replicates